navaneeth-dev/portfolio-v2/src/content/blog/free-production-kubernetes-cluster.md

   - cloud
 pubDate: May 6 2025
 image: /kubernetes-cluster.jpg
 description: Run and setup a production-ready Kubernetes cluster for free using Infrastructure as Code.
 This guide shows you how to leverage Oracle Cloud's Free Tier for a secure, easily updatable K8s setup.
+Learn to automate everything with one command.
 author: Navaneeth
 isDraft: false
 ---